 2. You must customize the system for the best results.

 The best CMMS solutions offer a range of features.
-These aren’t bells and whistles designed to attract your attention; they’re key value drivers of the software—and can only be unlocked by a smart implementation across your particular use cases.
-Your maintenance organization has its own challenges, opportunities and needs.
+These aren’t bells and whistles designed to attract your attention; they’re key value drivers of the software—and can only be unlocked by a smart implementation of your particular use cases.
+Your maintenance organization has its own challenges, opportunities, and needs.

 Effective customization happens during the implementation process.
 You don’t want an out-of-the-box setup.
 You need a consultative process that shapes the CMMS’ features to your business goals, KPIs and work style.
 Without that, you’ll find yourself just scratching the surface of what is possible with your CMMS.